pitchplay/blog-content/_posts/2016-07-14-polyrhythms.md

 *Exercise*

-- set your metronome to a slow BPM (40-50)
+- Set your metronome to a slow BPM (40-50).
-- begin by tapping eighths for each beat of the metronome
+- Begin by tapping eighths for each beat of the metronome.
-- speak the triplet value over the steady eighths
+- Speak the triplet value over the steady eighths.
   - sometimes verbalizing the rhythm can help, try "George Washington"
-- now try adding the triplet value you are speaking to your other hand
+- Now try adding the triplet value you are speaking to your other hand.
-- once mastered, switch hands
+- Once you are getting the hang of it, switch hands.
-- you can increase the tempo of the metronome
+- Increase the tempo of the metronome.

 Additionally, [visualizing](https://www.youtube.com/watch?v=A8tKbd91kFA) the rhythm may help.